 - Turn the heat down, then add the garlic, chilli and spices and cook for 1 more minute.

-- Add 150ml of the passata, all the oregano and some salt and pepper to taste.
+- Add the kidney beans, 150ml of the passata, all the oregano and some salt and pepper to taste.
 Bring to a gentle simmer, then add 2 tablespoons of the fresh coriander (cilantro).

 - Turn off the heat and place 1/8th of the filling inside each tortilla and roll the tortilla round the filling.
 Place the filled tortillas side by side in a roasting dish with the ends facing downwards.